Masahiro Tanaka: 2008 Olympics

-Tanaka was the only player to be chosen to the national team to play in the 2008 Beijing Olympics from the Eagles, becoming the youngest Japanese baseball player to play in the Olympics as a pro in the history of the event.
+Tanaka was the only player to be chosen for the Japan national team to play in the 2008 Beijing Olympics from the Eagles, becoming the youngest Japanese baseball player to play in the Olympics as a pro in the history of the event.
 He pitched in relief in Japan's first game against Cuba in the group stage, throwing one scoreless inning and striking out three.
 While Tanaka saw limited playing time as a middle reliever for the team, he recorded a 0.00 ERA and the highest strikeout rate of any pitcher on the team.

-2009 World Baseball Classic
+World Baseball Classic

-He also played for Japan in the 2009 World Baseball Classic, coming on in relief for Satoshi Komatsu midway through the sixth inning of the seeding match against South Korea in the second round but surrendering a home run to Lee Bum-Ho (Japan won 6–2).
+Tanaka also played for Japan in the 2009 World Baseball Classic, coming on in relief for Satoshi Komatsu midway through the sixth inning of the seeding match against South Korea in the second round but surrendering a home run to Lee Bum-Ho (Japan won 6–2).
 He pitched in the semi-finals against the United States, giving up a triple to Jimmy Rollins but striking out David Wright to end the inning, contributing to Japan's second consecutive championship in the tournament.

-2013 World Baseball Classic

-Tanaka was highly expected to be the staff ace of Team Japan in the 2013 WBC, but poor form in the build-up to the tournament led to concern over his performance.
+Tanaka was highly expected to be the staff ace of Japan in the 2013 WBC, but poor form in the build-up to the tournament led to concern over his performance.
 He started the pool opener against Brazil and conceded an unearned run.
 He came on as a reliever against Cuba and again conceded a run, before appearing to return to his usual form by striking out 6 batters in 2 innings.
 Tanaka again came on as a reliever against Chinese Taipei and had 2 good innings, shutting out the side with 4 strike outs, before conceding the equalizer in his third inning at the bottom of the 8th.
 Up to that point, Tanaka's inconsistency produced an ERA of 3.00, allowing 10 hits and 3 runs (2 earned) in 6 innings while striking out 10.

 Pitching style

 Tanaka is a right-handed pitcher who throws from a high three-quarter arm slot in a drop-and-drive motion.
 He throws two fastballs (four-seam, two-seam) usually in the low-90s that top out at 97 mph.
 He also has a plus 84–88 mph splitter with late downward action, a solid slider in the low to mid-80s, and an occasional curveball.
 Tanaka has added a high-80s cutter to repertoire in his MLB career.
 Post-UCL (elbow) injury, Tanaka has taken time to recover his fastball velocity, and he currently favors a two-seamer over the four-seam fastball he used to favor.
-He also has excellent command, posting a BB/9 (walks per nine innings rate) of 1.8 and a K/BB (strikeout to walk ratio) of 4.76 in his MLB career.
+He also has excellent command, posting a walks per nine innings ratio of 1.8 and a strikeout-to-walk ratio of 4.76 in his MLB career.